 Cuba 10: Cocodrilos / Bay of Pigs

 Bus driver came into office, said it was full.
-Then saw young fella, asked me if we were going to Playa Larga.
+Then he saw the young fella, asked me if we were going to Playa Larga.
 I said yes.
 He told the girl to give us tickets.
 I paid (first time I’d to pay for the young fella because I said he was 6.
 Will say he’s 5 from now on - till he leaves the house and pays his own way) and the driver told me to find bus 837.

 We did.
 Another bus driver came along, ruffled the young fella’s hair, cleared a load of shit from the seats in front, bags and things, and told another fella (a German) to move off somewhere else.
 He did and we sat down.